vivek37373/ath-isomiRDB/README.md

 4. **ath_RepeatMakerClassIslands_miRBase_v22.txt**
 5. **ath_SNPtable_miRBase_v22.txt**

-Feel free to explore and leverage these files for your isomiR analysis in Arabidopsis thaliana.
+Feel free to explore and leverage these files for your isomiR analysis in _Arabidopsis thaliana_.

 ## Citation: